awslabs/data-on-eks/website/docs/streaming-platforms/flink.md

 import CollapsibleContent from '../../src/components/CollapsibleContent';

 :::info
-Please note that we are working on addming more Flink examples wit multiple connectors, Ingress for WebUI and Grafana dashboards.
+Please note that we are working on adding more features to this blueprint such as Flink examples with multiple connectors, Ingress for WebUI, Grafana dashboards etc.
 :::

 ## Introduction to Apache Flink
 [Apache Flink](https://flink.apache.org/) is an open-source, unified stream processing and batch processing framework that was designed to process large amounts of data.
 It provides fast, reliable, and scalable data processing with fault tolerance and exactly-once semantics.
 Some of the key features of Flink are:
 - **Distributed Processing**: Flink is designed to process large volumes of data in a distributed fashion, making it horizontally scalable and fault-tolerant.
 - **Stream Processing and Batch Processing**: Flink provides APIs for both stream processing and batch processing.
 This means you can process data in real-time, as it's being generated, or process data in batches.